Bayesian Quantum Amplitude Estimation: Noise tailoring

-For the coherence time estimation, the 'steepest' data are associated with short evolution times, rather than long ones \cite{ramoa2024}.
+In the simulations performed for this paper, we consider an exponential damping model for decoherence (subsection \ref{sub:qsim}), and a constant coherence time.
+BAE learns this time in a pre-processing phase as described above.
+The process is similar to the approach used to learn the amplitude.
+The main difference is that for amplitude measurements, longer evolutions (higher $m$) bring more informative but more ambiguous data, and thus $m$ tends to increase through the iterations.
+This is beneficial not only for the learning rate, but also for the numerical approximations, as our adaptive discretization has the opportunity to progressively focus on the correct region of the parameter space.
+For the coherence time estimation, the opposite occurs \cite{ramoa2024}.
 As such, we consider them in descending order when performing the Bayesian updates.
 Adaptive experimental design could also be applied to noise estimation, but we choose to use pre-determined uniformly spaced evolution times - between 0 and a provided maximum value for the coherence time.
 This maximum value is the only information that BAE requires to learn the coherence time, as a finite prior must be established.